KohakuBlueleaf/z-tipo-extension/README.md

 ## How to use it

-After install it into the sd-webui or sd-webui-forge.
-Just enable it in the acordion.
-It will automatically read the content of your prompt and generate more tags based on your prompt.
+### SD-WebUI/Forge
+Install it from extension tab, after restart the webui, you will found a new nl prompt text box under positive prompt box.
+And a tipo accordion beside it.

+### ComfyUI
+Clone this repo into the custom_node folder, after restart the comfyui, you will see TIPO node is under `utils/promptgen` category.

 ### Options

 * tag length:
-  * very short: around 10 tags
+  * very short: 6~17 tags
-  * short: around 20 tags
+  * short: around 18~35 tags
-  * long: around 40 tags
+  * long: around 36~53 tags
-  * very long: around 60 tags
+  * very long: around 54~72 tags
   * ***short or long is recommended***
 * Ban tags: The black list of tags you don't want to see in final prompt.
 Regex supported.
 * Prompt Format: The format of final prompt.
-Default value is the recommended format of [Kohaku XL Delta](https://civitai.com/models/332076/kohaku-xl-delta)
+Default value is the recommended format of [Kohaku XL Zeta](https://huggingface.co/KBlueLeaf/Kohaku-XL-Zeta)
 * Seed: the seed of prompt generator.
 Since we use temperature/top k/top p sampling, so it is not deterministic unless you use same seed. -1 for random seed.
 * Upsampling timing:
   * After: after other prompt processings, for example: after dynamic prompts/wildcard.